 The Pershing General Hospital service area includes about 6,900 people .

 Cultural Organizations and Recreation

-Located 7 miles west of Lovelock, this is the site of a golf course which is currently under construction and also a photographer’s paradise of giant deposits from ancient Lake Lahontan.
+Giant Tufa Park – Located 7 miles west of Lovelock, this is a photographer’s paradise of giant deposits from ancient Lake Lahontan.

-Located 22 miles south, these caves are the site of 2000 year old duck decoys, cultural remains, and artifacts.
+Lovelock Indian Caves – Located 22 miles south of town, these caves are the site of the excavation of 2000-year old duck decoys, cultural remains, and artifacts.